Malick-Taky/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 	*The number in base 2 is stored in the environment variable BINARY *The script should display the number in base 10, followed by a new line

+13- The script 13-print_float  prints a number with two decimal places, followed by a new line.

+	*The number will be stored in the environment variable NUM.

 14- The script 100-decimal_to_hexadecimal converts a number from base 10 to base 16.

 	*The number in base 10 is stored in the environment variable DECIMAL